wmf54/python_where_to_start/README.md

 # Introduction
 I have been using Python for work for several years now, and I try to be a vocal proponent of its utility in science and engineering.
-Becasue of this, I have been asked by several people that are already trained scientists or engineers how to get started with Python.
+Becasue of this, I have been asked by several people, that are already trained scientists or engineers, how to get started with Python.
 The purpose of this is to document some frequently asked questions and answers I have given in these scenarios.
-Hopefully it helps others to get started who have little to no formal training in computer programming with Python.
+Hopefully it helps others to get started who have little to no formal training in
+programming with Python.

 ## How do I get Python on my computer?